whot/uji/doc/source/use-cases.rst

 The **intial setup** requires that

-- the developer creates a ``test-results`` git repository
+- the developer creates a ``test-results`` git repository (or whatever name you want to use)
 - the developer writes the test sets and stores those in the git tree

 The ``uji setup`` tool provides the required scaffolding to initialize a git repository.

-This initial setup must be performed once per target. **uji** merely operates with markdown files and the yaml templates, it is up to the developer to decide how to collate the results.
+This initial setup must be performed once per test collection. **uji** merely operates with markdown files and the yaml templates, it is up to the developer to decide how to collate the results.
 One git repository per package or one git repository for all packages, **uji** doesn't care.